-Hospitalization for routine patient care costs in connection with cancer clinical trials shall include treatment at an out-of-network facility if such treatment is not available in-network and not eligible for reimbursement by the sponsors of such clinical trial.
+Coverage for hospitalization for routine patient care costs in connection with approved clinical trials shall include treatment at an out-of-network facility if such treatment is not available in-network and not eligible for reimbursement by the sponsors of such clinical trial.
 Out-of-network hospitalization will be rendered at no greater cost to the covered person than if such treatment was available in-network; all applicable in-network cost shares will apply.

 - Private duty nursing.
-Coverage is provided for medically necessary intermittent and temporary, complex skilled nursing care on an hourly basis in the home by a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) and performed under the direction of a physician.
-Private duty nursing care includes assessment, monitoring, skilled nursing care and caregiver/family training to assist with transition of care from a more acute setting to home.
-This benefit is subject to prior authorization. - Durable medical equipment.
-Durable medical equipment (DME) is: - Designed and intended for repeated use; - Primarily and customarily used to serve a medical purpose; - Generally, not useful to a person in the absence of disease or injury; and - Is appropriate for use in the home.
+Coverage is provided for medically necessary intermittent and temporary, complex skilled nursing care on an hourly basis in the home by a registered nurse (RN) or a licensed practical nurse (LPN) and performed under the direction of a physician.
+Private duty nursing care includes assessment, monitoring, skilled nursing care, and caregiver/family training to assist with transition of care from a more acute setting to home.
+This benefit is subject to precertification. - Durable medical equipment.
+Durable medical equipment (DME) is: - Designed and intended for repeated use; - Primarily and customarily used to serve a medical purpose; - Generally not useful to a person in the absence of disease or injury; and - Appropriate for use in the home.

 Coverage is for standard equipment only.
 The Medical Benefit Plan does not cover customization of any item of DME or brace (including an orthotic used with a brace) unless the Medical Benefit Plan specifically allows for coverage in certain instances.
 All maintenance and repairs that result from a covered person's misuse are the covered person's responsibility.
-The decision to rent or purchase such equipment will be made solely at the carrier's discretion.
+The decision to rent or purchase such equipment will be made solely at Quantum Health's discretion.
+This benefit is subject to precertification when the cost of the equipment exceeds \$1,500 or rental of DME is sought.